 More: LG 32UN500-W review

 HDR isn’t this monitor’s strong suit.
-We recorded undersaturated color in this mode, as well as as well as visible grayscale errors.
+We recorded undersaturated color in this mode, as well as visible grayscale errors.
 And this monitor doesn’t have the speed or Adaptive-Sync (FreeSync or G-Sync) to make it an appropriate gaming screen.

 For a 27-incher with greater port selection, see our Philips Brilliance 279P1 review.